febinmathew-xd/vendor-management-system/README.md

   - `404 NOT_FOUND` Provided `vendor_id` is not valid.
     vendor details not found.
-  - `403 FORBIDDEN` Vendor doesnot have the permission to delete purchase order. (not owner)
+  - `403 FORBIDDEN` Vendor doesnot have the permission to delete purchase order (not owner).
   - `401 UNAUTHORIZED` Expired/invalid `access` token or `access` token is not provided.

 # Test Documentation